Swansea

 Economic profile.
 Data last updated 2026-03-28.

 Swansea supports 107,830 workplace jobs with median earnings broadly in line with the England average.
-The claimant rate (3.3%) is lower than the England average of 4.1%.
 Productivity (GVA per job) is ranked 187th of 391 local authorities.

 Workplace Jobs